-Nancy – Lorraine largest city and former capital of the Dukes of Lorraine – has a great number of listed historic monuments.
-Since 1983, three of its squares have been listed as a World Heritage Site by Unesco: Place Stanislas, Place de la Carrière and Place d’Alliance.
-Here is our list of 10 things to see in Nancy, Lorraine.
+Nancy is Lorraine’s largest city and the former capital of the Dukes of Lorraine.
+The historic town boasts a great number of listed historic monuments.
+Since 1983, UNESCO has listed three of its squares as a World Heritage Site: Place Stanislas, Place de la Carrière and Place d’Alliance.
+Here is my list of 10 things to see in Nancy, Lorraine.

-The square was commissioned by the former King of Poland Stanislas Leszczyński in 1751 in honour of his son-in-law Louis XV.
-It was formerly known as Place Royale.
+The former King of Poland Stanisław I Leszczyński (in French: Stanislas Leszczyński) commissioned the square in 1751 in honour of his son-in-law, Louis XV.
+It original name was Place Royale (royal square).

 Find out more about Place Stanislas.

-If Place Stanislas is the image of Nancy that is most often conveyed to the world, it should not overshadow the delightful Place de la Carrière situated on the other side of the triumphal arch.
-The discreet square is part of the architectural ensemble of the 18th century wanted by Stanisław I Leszczyński, former King of Poland and father-in-law to King Louis XV of France.
-Place de la Carrière, along with Place Stanislas and Place d’Alliance have been listed as a UNESCO World Heritage Site since 1983.
+If Place Stanislas is the image of Nancy that is most often conveyed to the world, it should not overshadow the delightful Place de la Carrière which lies on the other side of the triumphal arch.
+The discreet square is part of the architectural ensemble of the 18th century wanted by Stanisław I Leszczyński.

 Find out more about Place de la Carrière.

 The Place d’Alliance is certainly the smallest, however the most intimate square of Nancy.
-It is located just a stone’s throw from the Place Stanislas.
-It was listed by the UNESCO as a work of art, of peace and refinement alongside the adjacent Place Stanislas and Place de la Carrière.
+It lies just a stone’s throw from the Place Stanislas.
+UNESCO listed it as a work of art, of peace and refinement alongside the adjacent Place Stanislas and Place de la Carrière.

 Find out more about Place d’Alliance.